katerina-tziala/my-weather-forecast/README.md

   - Maintain the code quality with ease

-- Unit and End to End Testing.
+- Unit and End to End Testing

 - Add Git Hooks to enforce and ensure the selected coding conventions and the quality of the app (tests)

 //
 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).